mathieuprog/changeset_helpers/README.md

 Returns the nested association in a changeset.
 This function will first look into the changes and then fails back on data wrapped in a changeset.

-Changes may be added to the given changeset through the thrid argument.
+Changes may be added to the given changeset through the third argument.

 A tuple is returned containing the original changeset and the changeset of the association.